ddbj/www/_jga/submission-e.md

 The Policy XML describes the Data Access Agreement (DAA).
 If only [NBDC policy](https://humandbs.biosciencedbc.jp/en/nbdc-policy) is associated with a submission, submitters do not need to create a new policy.

-If additional policies are needed, you need to register a policy to NBDC and reference issued JGAP number from submitting dataset.
+If additional policies are needed, you need to register a policy to DBCLS and reference issued JGAP number from submitting dataset.

 XML schema: [JGA.policy.xsd](https://github.com/ddbj/pub/tree/master/docs/jga)